fiskl-accounting/help-docs/docs/invoicing/invoice-create.md

 :::info
 All of the above can be overridden when using a [Brand Template](../getting-started/templates-and-brands).

 Your Company ID is not shown by default.
-You can change this in [Additional display options](../getting-started/templates-and-brands#additional-display-options) on your `template`
+You can change this in [Additional display options](../getting-started/templates-and-brands#additional-display-options) on your template.
 :::

 :::info[tip]